Skip to content

 class TestDaoMétier(unittest.TestCase):

-# Executed before each test method
+# executed before each test_ method

 def setUp(self) -> None: